What Robots Actually Are

 | Industrial arms | Pre-programmed | Fixed | FANUC, ABB, KUKA | Mature, $16.7B/yr |

-| Cobots | Supervised | Fixed | Universal Robots, FANUC CRX | Growing fast, ~10% of industrial installs8 |
+| Cobots | Supervised | Fixed | Universal Robots, FANUC CRX | Growing fast, ~10% of industrial installs |

-| Warehouse AMRs | High | Mobile (wheels) | Amazon Robotics, Locus, 6 River | Scaling, 750K+ units at Amazon alone |
+| Warehouse AMRs | High | Mobile (wheels) | Amazon Robotics, Locus Robotics, 6 River Systems | Scaling, 750K+ units at Amazon alone |

-| Surgical systems | Teleoperated | Fixed | Intuitive (da Vinci), Medtronic Hugo | Established, high-margin |
+| Surgical systems | Teleoperated | Fixed | Intuitive Surgical (da Vinci), Medtronic Hugo | Established, high-margin |

 | Delivery drones | High | Mobile (air) | Zipline, Wing | Niche but expanding |

-| Humanoids | Variable | Mobile (legs) | Boston Dynamics Atlas, Figure, Agility Digit | Pre-commercial |
+| Humanoids | Variable | Mobile (legs) | Boston Dynamics Atlas, Figure AI, Agility Robotics Digit | Pre-commercial |

 The scene in the accompanying figure captures the division of labor at scale: hundreds of mobile robots ferry shelving pods across the floor, but at the picking station, a human hand still does the work that perception and manipulation systems cannot yet match.